gfldex/raku-shell-piping/README.md

 ### `px<>`, `px«»`, `px{}`

 These operators take a single argument without a space between `px` and the argument.
-It will then split the argument on whitespaces.
+It will then split the argument on white spaces.
 The first element is considered a command and the remaining elements arguments to that command.
 If a command does not contain a directory separator, `%*ENV<PATH>` will be searched for that command and the first hit used to create a `Proc::Async`.
-If a directory seperator is used the first argument is assumed to be a `IO::Path`.
+If a directory separator is used the first argument is assumed to be a `IO::Path`.
 In both cases the resulting file is checked for existence and filesystem access rights to execute it.
 The exceptions `X::Shell::CommandNotFound` and `X::Shell::CommandNoAccess` will be thrown when those tests fail.
 Please note